Dearliet/JigsawPlus/README.md

 ## Commands

 ### `/jigsaw levels get`
-This command displays the current global jigsaw level, which is the level that will be used by default for all Jigsaw blocks.
+This command displays the current global jigsaw level, which is the level that will be used by all Jigsaw blocks.
+Undefined by default.

 <br>